climate-innovation-hub/.github/profile/README.md

 ## wp00

-Our project space on NCI should ideally be organised as follows:
+Our project space on NCI is organised as follows:

 ```
 wp00/